stupendousC/radio-lovelace/README.md

 - How do the components relate to each other?
 Draw a diagram.
 - How does data get from `App.js` to `Track.js`?
+App + SongData.json -> Radioset() -1---2-> Playlist() -1----n-> Track()
 - There are two new pieces of syntax in this application: the "spread operator" in `Playlist.js`, and "object destructuring" in `Track.js`.
 What do these do?
+The spread operator ... lets you expand an iterable like a string, object or array into its elements.
+Object destructuring via {} allows u to pull out each variable from props, so u can refer to things as attr1 or attr2 or whatever, instead of props.attr1 or props.attr2 or props.whatever
 - `Track.js` relies on a prop called `favorite` which is not included in the JSON data.
 What value does this property end up taking?
+T/F

 ### Wave 1: Marking Favorites

 When the user clicks the star icon on each track, the track should be marked as a favorite.
 Its star should be filled in.

 **Questions:**
 - How will you track whether or not a track is a favorite?
 Where will this state live?
+Track with state in App.js.
+Toggle the fav with track.js, where it'll call its parentCB in Playlist.js, which calls its parentCB in Radioset(), which calls its parentCB in App.js, where it'll .setState() on favorite T/F
-- Will you need to switch a functional component to a classical component?
+- Will you need to switch a functional component to a classical component? ...
+I think I need to change Track.js to a classical component, b/c I want to be able to show the checkbox as T/F upon each click, before having to send the state all the way up to App.js...
 - What event should you listen for?
   - Hint: it's not `onClick`.
 Check the warning in the console.
+  I'll use onChange in the star checkbox
 - Draw a diagram of the flow of rendering and callbacks in your app so far, similar to the one we drew in class.

 ### Wave 2: Send to Top